alwynvanwyk/army-of-agents/README.md

 Looking forward to Saturday, 26 July > Offerzen x otinga.io with impact.com hackathon > Community AI Agent Hackathon! ⚡️

+Having a great experience atm with Augment!
+Running through a list of tasks very effectively.
+Also, listened to the "How I AI" podcast episode describing how LaunchDarkly uses Devin, Cursor, Augment, Windsurf for coding + many more for design plus how they set up .agents/rules + docs/ for all tools.

 # OUTDATED
 ## Vibe Coding